rpulusani/UI-work/src/client/app/hateoas_factory/README.md

 ```

 ## Working with Parameters
-All services has a params{} property that defines the parameters and values for the needed calls
+All services has a params{} property that defines the parameters and values for the needed calls.
+Unless service.sendAllParams

 ## Working with collections (grids and etc)